(God Must Have Spent) A Little More Time on You: Alabama version

 In 1999, country music band Alabama recorded the song with a backing vocal from NSYNC, and released it as a single from their eighteenth studio album, Twentieth Century.
-This version peaked at number three on the Billboard Hot Country Songs chart and at number 29 on the Billboard Hot 100.
-The song is the only Hot Country Songs chart entry for NSYNC.
-This was also Alabama's final top 10 hit on the Billboard country charts until 2011, when they topped the chart as featured on Brad Paisley's "Old Alabama".
+This version peaked at number three on the Billboard Hot Country Singles & Tracks chart and at number 29 on the Billboard Hot 100.
+The song is the only country chart entry for NSYNC.
+This was also Alabama's final top-10 hit on the Billboard country chart until 2011, when they topped the chart as featured on Brad Paisley's "Old Alabama".
 The song was later included as the B-side to Alabama's next single, "Small Stuff".